rubyclerks/rubyclerks.github.io/user_guide/02_baskets.md

 The discount shows the difference of the current to the products price in percent.
 The dropdown allows for immediate discounting in 5 percent steps.

-The discount on the top right allows for discount all products at the same time, also in 5% steps.
+The discount on the top right allows for discounting all products at the same time, also in 5% steps.

 Finally the delete and add links decrease or increase the items quantity by one for the most common use case.